clayrisser/node-log-benchmarks/RESULTS.md

 | Test 3      |       14749 |     31023 |       15055 |     31890 |
 | **Average** |   **15890** | **32276** |   **15249** | **31584** |

-It's interesting that additional CPUs had little effect on the time.
+It's interesting that additional CPUs had little effect on the time with the log4js library.

 #### winston